Computing Subset Transversals in $H$-Free Graphs: Conclusions

 One of the main obstacles to solving Open Problem~\ref{o-1} is the case where there is a solution $S$ such that $G-S$ is a forest that contains (many) arbitrarily large stars.
 In particular, \cref{tree-sp1p3} no longer holds.

 The vertex-weighted version of {\sc Subset Feedback Vertex Set} has also been studied for $H$-free graphs.
 Papadopoulos and Tzimas~\cite{PT20} proved that {\sc Weighted Subset Feedback Vertex Set} is polynomial-time solvable for $4P_1$-free graphs but \NP-complete for $5P_1$-free graphs (in contrast to the unweighted version).
 Bergougnoux et al.~\cite{BPT19} recently proved that {\sc Weighted Subset Feedback Vertex Set} is polynomial-time solvable for every class of bounded mim-width and thus for $P_4$-free graphs.
-Combining these results with Theorem~\ref{t-main} still leaves six gaps.
+Combining these results with Theorem~\ref{t-main} and two recent results, polynomial-time solvable cases when $H\in \{P_1+P_3,3P_1+P_2\}$~\cite{BJP}, leaves three gaps (see also~\cite{BJP}).

-\begin{open} Determine the complexity of {\sc Weighted Subset Feedback Vertex Set} for $H$-free graphs when $H\in \{2P_1+P_2,3P_1+P_2,P_1+P_3, 2P_1+P_3,P_1+P_4, 2P_1+P_4\}$. \end{open}
+\begin{open} Determine the complexity of {\sc Weighted Subset Feedback Vertex Set} for $H$-free graphs when $H\in \{2P_1+P_3,P_1+P_4, 2P_1+P_4\}$. \end{open}

 For the weighted variant, a vertex in $T$ may have a large weight that prevents it from being deleted in any solution; in particular, \cref{bound}, which plays a crucial role in our proofs, no longer holds.